CassidyMabey/minecraft-minigames-plugin/README.md

 - Watch real-time vote counts in chat and on the scoreboard
 - The game with the most votes wins (previous game is excluded)
 - Voting ends automatically after 2 minutes
+- **Important**: You don't need to vote to participate - ALL players are teleported when the game starts!

 ### Game Commands
-- `/game start` - Start a new game session
+- `/game start` - Start a new game session (teleports EVERYONE)
 - `/queue stats` - Check your personal statistics and ranking
 - `/queue join` - Manually join the queue (if available)

 ### Spectating and Participation
 - Players in Creative mode are automatically excluded from games
+- All other players are forcibly teleported and included in every game
 - Eliminated players can spectate ongoing matches
 - Winners are automatically added to the leaderboard and podium display